zahrasodagar/zahrasodagar.github.io/_pages/about.md

 My broad research interests lie in the span of machine learning and deep learning, generative models, and trustworthy AI, with a particular focus on robustness and generalization.

-In my non-academic life, I enjoy photography, reading, playing the Setar, listening to music, hiking, and learning new languages.
+In my non-academic life, I enjoy photography, books and good poetry, playing the Setar, hiking, and learning new languages.
 I also love traveling, exploring different places and cultures.

 Research Interests
 ------